zilliztech/zdoc/docs/tutorials/integrations/similarity-search-with-zilliz-cloud-and-openai.md

 <Admonition type="info" icon="📘" title="Notes">

-Since the embedding process for a free OpenAI account can be time-consuming, we use a small dataset to balance the execution time of the script and the precision of the search results.
-You can adjust the value of the `COUNT` constant to your liking.
+<p>Since the embedding process for a free OpenAI account can be time-consuming, we use a small dataset to balance the execution time of the script and the precision of the search results.
+You can adjust the value of the <code>COUNT</code> constant to your liking.</p>

 </Admonition>